Stride-Labs/stride/README.md

 5. `-a` This will re-build Stride's docker images, ignoring cache.

 At the end, all 7 docker images will be served.

+## Testing

+To run the full test suite, run `make init`, then `sh scripts/tests/run_all_tests.sh`.

+If bats testing subdirectories are not populated, run `git submodule update --init`.